UEFA Europa League: History

+From 1996 more than one team per nation has been allowed to participate in UEFA Champions League: two teams from 1996, four from 1999 in the top leagues; the clubs that qualified from 1999 onwards in UEFA Cup were those ranked from fifth or sixth position to seventh or eight position, significantly reducing the quality and the prestige of the competition in favour of the UEFA Champions League.

+From 1994/95 clubs eliminated from the UEFA Champions League in its third qualifying round were fed into the UEFA Cup, and from 1999/2000 this was extended to include the team finishing third in their section in the UEFA Champions League group stage (this rule will last until the end of 2023-2024 season: in 25 years 9 teams that won the competition was coming from the elimination as third place in their UCL group-stage).

-The era of the 2000s began with victory for Galatasaray, the first Turkish team to win the trophy.
+The era of the 2000s began with victory for Galatasaray, the first team to lift the trophy having begun the season in the UEFA Champions League and the First Turkish team to win the trophy, defeating Arsenal.
 Liverpool won the competition for the third time in 2001.
 In 2002, Feyenoord became winners for the second time, defeating Borussia Dortmund.
 Porto triumphed in the 2003 and 2011 tournaments, with the latter victory against fellow Portuguese side Braga.

 In 2004, the cup returned to Spain with Valencia being victorious.
 CSKA Moscow won in 2005.
 Sevilla succeeded on two consecutive occasions in 2006 and 2007, the latter in a final against fellow Spaniards Espanyol.
-Zenit Saint Petersburg won in 2008.
+Zenit Saint Petersburg won in 2008, defeating fellow finalists Rangers FC.
 Ukraine's Shakhtar Donetsk, won in 2009, the first Ukrainian side to do so.

+Since the 2009–10 season, the competition was rebranded as the UEFA Europa League.
+At the same time, the UEFA Intertoto Cup, UEFA's third-tier competition, was discontinued and merged into the new Europa League.

 Atlético Madrid won twice in three seasons, in 2010 and 2012, the latter in another all-Spanish final between them and Athletic Bilbao.
 In 2013, Chelsea became the first Champions League holders to win the UEFA Cup/Europa League the following year.
 In 2014, Sevilla won their third cup in eight years after defeating Benfica on penalties.
 In 2015, Sevilla won their fourth UEFA Cup/Europa League and, in an unprecedented feat, they defended their title a third year in a row beating Liverpool in the 2016 final, making them the most successful team in the history of the competition with five titles.
-They added a sixth victory in 2020, after defeating Inter Milan.
-The 2019 all London final between Chelsea and Arsenal was the first UEFA Cup/Europa League final between two teams from the same city.
+Atlético won their third title in 2018.
+The 2019 all-London final between Chelsea and Arsenal was the first UEFA Cup/Europa League final between two teams from the same city.
+Sevilla added a record-extending sixth victory in 2020, after defeating Inter Milan, and won an unprecedented seventh title in 2023.

-Since the 2009–10 season, the competition was rebranded as the UEFA Europa League.
-At the same time, the UEFA Intertoto Cup, UEFA's third-tier competition, was discontinued and merged into the new Europa League.